Charles Spurgeon: Final years and death

 Extra trains were put on to cater for the crowd, along with extra omnibuses and cabs.
 Except for a few tobacco shops and taverns, the businesses along the funeral route were shut, with some houses displaying black and white material.
 An estimated total of 100,000 people either passed by Spurgeon as he lay in state or attended the funeral services.
 An unknown number lined the streets for the cortége.
 As the cortége passed the Stockwell Orphanage it stopped briefly while the children sang a verse of one of his favourite hymns “For ever with the Lord,” with the refrain “Nearer home.”.
 Along the route, some flags were at half-mast.

 Spurgeon was survived by his wife and sons.
 His remains were buried at West Norwood Cemetery in London, where the tomb is still visited by admirers.
 His son Tom became the pastor of the Metropolitan Tabernacle after his father died.

 Library

 William Jewell College in Liberty, Missouri, purchased Spurgeon's 5,103-volume library collection for £500 ($2500) in 1906.
-The collection was purchased by Midwestern Baptist Theological Seminary in Kansas City, Missouri, in 2006 for $400,000 and can be seen on display at the Spurgeon Center on the campus of Midwestern Seminary.
+The collection was purchased by Midwestern Baptist Theological Seminary in Kansas City, Missouri, in 2006 for $400,000 and can be seen on display at the Spurgeon Library on the campus of Midwestern Seminary.
 A special collection of Spurgeon's handwritten sermon notes and galley proofs from 1879 to 1891 resides at Samford University in Birmingham, Alabama.

 Spurgeon's College in London also has a small number of notes and proofs.
 In July 2025, the college trustees announced the immediate closure of the college owing to financial constraints.

 Spurgeon's personal Bible, with his handwritten notes, is on display in the library of the Southern Baptist Theological Seminary in Louisville, Kentucky.